2023 - Training commences Saturdays see you all about 3.00pm

 Our Executive and Committee members are nominated, voted and elected at our Annual General Meeting held at the beginning of the new financial year.

-Committee meetings are held on the first Tuesday of every month at 7pm in the Club house - all members are welcome.
+Committee meetings are held on the first Tuesday of every bi-monthly at 7pm in the Club house - all members are welcome.

 Linda Thomas (President)